Conceiving Architectural Design as a User Interface | Part 1

 Occupants generate impressions about usability as they navigate and actuate their spatial environments.
 These impressions may be conscious or subconscious.
 There are important values to both types of awareness, but designers should have a particular goal for the occupants.
 While conscious awareness may be beneficial at certain moments, most spatial environments should provide a subtle or unnoticable means for building users to accomplish their tasks.
 When cognitively processing an environment for actionable architectural components, one might refer to an architectural space as intuitive if this decision making remains subconscious.
 “A UI is intuitive when target users understand its behavior and effect without use of reason, memorization, experimentation, assistance, or training [p21].”

-An online user may, for example, visit a bank’s website and have a negative impression of their transaction due to confusing buttons or menus.
-That same customer, when conducting a transaction in the bank’s retail branch, may generate a similar impression of insecurity due to architectural features such as poor lighting, a disorganized layout, or cheap finishes.
+An online user may, for example, visit a bank’s website and have a positive impression of their transaction due to comprehensible buttons and menus.
+That same customer, when conducting a transaction in the bank’s retail branch, may generate a similar impression of operability due to architectural features such as focused lighting, an organized layout, and instructive finishes.
 “A [building] is intuitive when it has an appropriate combination of discoverability, understandability, affordance, predictability, efficiency, responsive feedback, forgiveness, and explorability. [p26]”

 It should be noted that “intuitive” is a nebulous term, and perhaps a bit too broad to assist with performative designs.
 “Given that the word intuitive is poorly understood, I recommend against using it in design discussions. . .
-Instead I recommend using the specific attributes of an intuitive UI when you’re giving feedback. [p26]” For example, instead of assessing the intuitive success of a design, one might say that a component or configuration lacks legibility, efficiency, or affordance.
+Instead I recommend using the specific attributes of an intuitive UI when you’re giving feedback. [p26]” For example, instead of assessing the intuitive success of a design, one might assess a component or configuration for its legibility, efficiency, or affordance.
 This distinction provides a focus on designing architectural features for their actionable potential.

 Edmunds Headquarters, Santa Monica, California, uses color and glyphs to route occupants